Allergy and intolerance

 - to fund research that will help increase our knowledge and understanding of food allergy and intolerance

 - strengthen food labelling rules to help people who need to avoid certain ingredients

 - help raise awareness of food allergy and intolerance among caterers

 Sometimes foods have to be withdrawn or recalled if there is a risk to consumers because the allergy labelling is missing or incorrect or if there is any other food allergy risk.

 People with food allergies have to be extremely careful about what they eat.
-Food labelling is very important to these people because the consequences of eating the food they are allergic to could be very serious.
+Food labelling is therefore very important to those with food allergies as there can be potentially serious consequences from eating food that they are allergic to.

 The Food Allergy and Intolerance Research Programme aims to investigate the causes and mechanisms underlying food allergy and intolerance.
 The programme is currently funding research under a number of key themes of work (as outlined below).

 In August 2009, the Government revised its advice to consumers about eating peanuts during pregnancy, breastfeeding and the first few years of life, in relation to the risk of developing peanut allergy in childhood.